 – Dementia patients often lose the ability to recognise whether it’s day or night so Dementia Day and Night clocks can help them keep track.

-– Digital Dementia Clocks can display reminders, photos, videos, or audio recordings.
+– Digital Calendar and digital alarm clocks can display reminders, photos, videos, or audio recordings.

-– In the early stages of dementia, Digital Dementia Clocks and Calendar clocks may be suitable.
+– In the early stages of dementia, day and date clocks for elderly may be suitable.

 – In the mid to late stages of dementia, a clock that simply states the day and what part of the day – morning, afternoon, evening and night – they’re in, may be more suitable.

 – Bear in mind that people react differently to different products and what might suit one person might not suit another.

 – It is important to choose a product that suits the individual and their situation, particularly for those with memory loss.